nmaguiar/openaf-docs/docs/reference/scope.md

 ````
 ### io.writeFileTARStream

-__io.writeFileTARStream(aTARfile, isGzip, aFunc)__
+__io.writeFileTARStream(aTARfile, isGzip, aFunc, aDefaultMap)__

 ````
-Given aTARfile (or output stream (with isGzip = true/false)) will call aFunc(tion) providing, as argument, a writer function with two arguments: aFilePath and a Java input stream for the contents.
+Given aTARfile (or output stream (with isGzip = true/false)) will call aFunc(tion) providing, as argument, a writer function with three arguments: aFilePath, a Java input stream for the contents and the modification date for the target file.
+Optionally aDefaultDate can be provided to be used whenever a date is not provided or for folders.
 ````
 ### io.writeFileYAML